|

 5. Top Cover

 The telescoping top cover is a popular option that most experienced beekeepers recommend.
 It is usually built from wood and has a thin metal cover on the top.
-Hot sunlight is reflected off and water runs off effortlessly.
+Water and snow run off instead of accumulating.

 Beekeeper placing a top cover of a Langstroth hive